We have visited Disney World as a paying guest and with complementary media passes. The opinions in the article are our own.

-Are you adventurous types?
-Then seek out thrilling roller coasters such as Space Mountain in Magic Kingdom, or Expedition Everest in Animal Kingdom.
-Prefer to relax?
-Try a couple’s massage or take a boat ride from the resorts to the park.
-Young at heart?
-Grab a pair of bride and groom mouse ears and snap a selfie with Mickey and Minnie.
-Is luxury more your style?
-Reserve a table for two at one of the many restaurants before catching an evening performance of Cirque du Soleil’s La Nouba.
+All the fun in the parks will wear you out.
+To relax, you should try a couple’s massage or take a boat ride from the resorts to the park.
+To make a night of your trip extra special, reserve a table for two at one of the many restaurants before catching an evening performance of Cirque du Soleil’s La Nouba.
 Whatever your mood and couple style, Walt Disney World fits like a magic slipper.

 Disney for Newlyweds

 The Disney Parks are famous for their unparalleled hospitality for each and every guest, but they really kick it up a notch for visitors who are celebrating a special occasion.
 Honeymooners are no exception.
 Make sure to tell cast members (Disney employees) why you’re taking this special trip, especially when you are booking your room, checking in, and making dining reservations.
 You never know what little surprises await just around the river bend: free desert, special ride, and parade perks, or maybe even a special phone call from Mickey Mouse – not to mention attention from guests and cast members congratulating you throughout your stay.